“Roadtrips aren’t measured by mile markers, but by moments”

 But do you guys in India ride camels on your road trips?

 I know it will be cool to ride camels on our road trips but unfortunately (or fortunately), I have never ridden a camel on any of my road trips yet.
 Then why did you include it here, you may ask?
-I once spent half an hour arguing with an ignorant fellow European traveler who once visited Rajasthan and felt that most people in India commute on camels or elephants.
+I once spent half an hour arguing with an ignorant fellow European traveller who once visited Rajasthan and felt that most people in India commute on camels or elephants.
 I mean why do such people even travel if they believe in these cliches?
 But I totally agree that it would have been so cool.
 Just imagine us doing that.
 Even though we would never reach anywhere on time.
 Like we needed another reason to be late.

 So how are the roads in India?